 Poor countries face long wait for vaccines despite promises

-The ambitious initiative known as COVAX created to ensure the entire world has access to COVID-19 vaccines has secured only a fraction of the 2 billion doses it hopes to buy over the next year, has yet to confirm any actual deals to ship out vaccines and is short on cash.
+The ambitious initiative, known as COVAX, created to ensure the entire world has access to COVID-19 vaccines, has secured only a fraction of the two billion doses it hopes to buy over the next year, and has yet to confirm any actual deals to ship out vaccines and is short on cash.

 The virus that has killed more than 1.6 million people has exposed vast inequities between countries, as fragile health systems and smaller economies were often hit harder.
-COVAX was set up by the World Health Organization, vaccines alliance GAVI and CEPI, a global coalition to fight epidemics, to avoid the international stampede for vaccines that has accompanied past outbreaks and would reinforce those imbalances.
+COVAX was set up by the World Health Organization (WHO), Global Alliance for Vaccines and Immunisation (GAVI )and Coalition for Epidemic Preparedness Innovations (CEPI), a global coalition to fight epidemics, to avoid the international stampede for vaccines that has accompanied past outbreaks and would reinforce those imbalances.

 To date, COVAX's only confirmed, legally binding agreement is for up to 200 million doses, though that includes an option to order several times that number of additional doses, GAVI spokesman James Fulker said.
 It has agreements for another 500 million vaccines, but those are not legally binding.

-"We don't have anything beyond that in writing," he told The Associated Press.
-"If they want more, they'll have to place more orders."
+“We don't have anything beyond that in writing,” he told The Associated Press (AP).
+“If they want more, they'll have to place more orders.”

 He said the lack of commitment from COVAX will mean a much longer wait for people in developing countries.
 Poonawalla also noted that his company's first priority would be making shots for India, which has suggested it wants at least 300 million vaccines.
 It's likely India would not be able to take all of those at once, but a big order could delay the distribution of vaccines for other parts of the developing world, Poonawalla said.

-Senior officials at the WHO have acknowledged privately that attempts to fairly allocate vaccine through the initiative are flawed, despite publicly lauding its success.
+Senior officials at the WHO have acknowledged privately that attempts to fairly allocate vaccines through the initiative are flawed, despite publicly lauding its success.

 “The whole call for global solidarity has mostly been lost,” said Dr Katherine O'Brien, WHO's vaccines chief, during a recent internal discussion, a recording of which was obtained by the AP.